anticensority/runet-censorship-bypass/pac-performance-analyses/README.md

 ![Host Lookup Chart: Time-Memory, Hits-Misses](./chart/host-lookup-chart.png)

 * __IPs indexOf__ – Blocked IP is searched by `indexOf`
 * __IPs binary__  – Blocked IP is searched by binary search.
-For some reason miss time slightly increased.
+For some reason hit time is slightly increased.
 * __IPs switch__  – Simply `switch(Blocked_IP) { case1: ... caseN: return true }`.
 Works even better than binary search.
 Magic.
 * __Hosts switch__ – Radix trie built on `switch`.
 Comparable to __IPs switch__.
 * __Hosts reversed binary__ – binary search on hosts, but hosts are kept in reversed form: _"gro.evichra"_ instead of _"archive.org"_.
 It shouldn't really affect anything, but it does, maybe because I also use `dnsDomainIs` instead of `===`.